Crestina2001/msbd-5003-learning-materials/README.md

-This is the group project of team 14.
+This is my learning materials for 5003: big data computing.